sweetsmarthome/esphome-docs/guides/installing_esphome.rst

     % pip3 install --user esphome

-You may get an error message that your pip is not the latest one.
+You may get an error message saying that your pip is not the latest one.
 In that case, follow the instruction shown in the error message and type:

 .. code-block:: console